kelu124/echomods/include/AddMyLogs.md

 * un0rick v1.1 (two channels) ordered.
 Quite some stress on flash chips, possibly to remove from next iterations
   * No more Winbond flashes!
   * got some by some brokers...
-* @todo better readmes for un0rick -- https://github.com/matiassingers/awesome-readme
+* @done better readmes for un0rick -- https://github.com/matiassingers/awesome-readme
-* @todo push a python lib for un0rick
+* @done push a python lib for un0rick
 * Waiting a un0rick v1.0 to retry some tests
 * https://iainews.iai.tv/articles/how-kierkegaards-idea-of-idleness-can-help-us-diagnose-21st-century-busyness-auid-1150
-* @todo 8bit art for icons and todos
+* @done 8bit art for icons and todos
-* @todo source a  Bion PSI-400
+* @done source a  Bion PSI-400
 * writing on [apogee5MHz](/include/images/apogee5MHz/Readme.md) and [apogee10MHz](/include/images/apogee10MHz/Readme.md)
   * got into the 10Mhz, some piezo, and another piezo + motor =)
   * updating [RetroATL3](/retroATL3/Readme.md)